Angshuman-nits/Credit_Risk_Model/README (1).md

 ## Highlights / Key Features
 - **Feature Engineering & Selection**
   - Weight of Evidence (WOE) transformation and Information Value (IV) based binning.
-  - Recursive Feature Elimination (RFE) to remove redundant features and simplify the model.

 - **Modeling**
   - XGBoost as the primary predictive model with structured hyperparameter tuning.
   - Baseline model comparisons to evaluate uplift from feature engineering and tuning.